 Despite the movie's heart-wrenching story, West said there was plenty of laughter on set thanks to his rapport with Shankman and Moore.

 “What we really laughed about was when it was done, Adam said, ‘Worst case scenario: We made a really good film.
 Whether people see it or not, you should be proud of yourselves,'" West said.
 "We went to the premiere and we were kidding around, and everyone started crying.
 And we had no idea why.
 It didn’t feel that way on set.
 So, we were a little more shocked about that and laughed at that moment.
 But then realized, maybe we did make something that will resonate.
 My publicist at the time came and gave me the passes for the after-party, and she was bawling.
 She said ‘I hate you.’
 We really didn’t know we had tapped into something until the premiere.”

-The trio recently reunited to honor the movie's anniversary, causing a sensation on social media.
+The trio reunited in February 2017 to honor the movie's anniversary, causing a sensation on social media.

 “I was suddenly part of a group text with Adam and Mandy," West said.
 "I woke up to, like, 20 texts and was like ‘what on earth is happening?’
 We were like ‘We need to get together to begin with anyway.'
 It had been a long time.
 We had a great reminiscing session.
 Have definitely kept in contact."

 West said he's proud of Moore's work on her hit series "This Is Us" — also known for making viewers sob uncontrollably.

 “I'm sure she probably has some weird flashbacks, especially with Milo (Ventimiglia), who’s an old friend of mine as well.
 Almost like a grown up Jamie, in a sense.”

 West understands why "A Walk to Remember" still resonates with viewers.